-During my interview with Salma Sarwary, she shares a snapshot of her immigration journey where she witnessed a man being eaten alive by stray animals in the middle of a night.
+During my interview with Salma Sarwary (episode 2), she shares a snapshot of her immigration journey where she witnessed a man being eaten alive by stray animals in the middle of a night.
 Despite her hardships during early immigration, Salma thrived.
 Currently, she works as a business director at a small company here in San Diego and shares a few great lessons with the listeners.

 2.Salma’s dad urged her to be a problem solver at a young age.
 Reciting poems, he asked young Salma to define hard vocabularies.
 “Find it!
 Figure it!
 Solve it!”
-This thought her an important lesson “you are so capable, you can solve your own problems, you could go search, you could go find” This belief resulted in many successes she had in life.
+This thought her an important lesson “you are so capable, you can solve your own problems, you could go search, you could go find” She believes this attitude resulted in many successes she had in life.

 3.“Giving up was never an option to me” Salma said.
 Her story is an example of this inner belief.
 When life got difficult, she could give up and marry before she turned 14, but she didn’t.
 She went to school, get educated, and raise the bar for herself.